• Skip to primary navigation

 • In the mixing bowl, beat the cream cheese and the lemon curd until it is well mixed

-• Slowly drizzle in the cooled simple syrup, scraping down sides as needed
+• Slowly drizzle the cooled simple syrup into the cream cheese mixture, scraping down sides as needed

 • Add the whipping cream and beat with the whisk attachment until incorporated.
 Chill the mixture until slightly thickened.